zenml-io/zenml/docs/book/features/step-operators.md

 pipelines in a non-local setup such as Kubeflow where your local authentication won't be accessible.

-The command to register the stack component would like the following.
+The command to register the stack component would look like the following.
+More details about the parameters that you can configure can be found in the class definition of Azure Step Operator in the API docs (https://apidocs.zenml.io/).

 ```bash
 zenml step-operator register azureml \